-Approximately 40% of patients who are hospitalised for pneumonia develop a PPE 3.
+Approximately 40% of patients who are hospitalised for pneumonia develop a parapneumonic effusion 3.

 Similar findings to a simple pleural effusion 1: